unitreerobotics/unitree_ros_to_real/README.md

 ## Dependency
 * [unitree_legged_sdk](https://github.com/unitreerobotics/unitree_legged_sdk/releases)
 ### Notice
-The release [v3.8.3](https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/v3.8.3) only supports for robot: B1.
+The release [v3.8.4](https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/v3.8.4) only supports for robot: Aliengo.

 # Build
 You can use catkin_make to build ROS packages.
 First copy the package folder to `~/catkin_ws/src`, then download the corresponding unitree_legged_sdk into `~/catkin_ws/src/unitree_ros_to_real`.Be careful with the sdk folder name.
 It should be "unitree_legged_sdk" without version tag: